 How Does It Feel On The Skin?

-At first when The Ordinary niacinamide serum is applied on the skin it feels soothing, (just like hyaluronic acid) and spreads evenly, but tends to make your skin feel a little-dry after it’s absorbed — due to the fact niacinamide is best suitable for individuals with oily and acne prone skin as it literally regulates sebum (oil) and shrink large visible pores, by so doing, you may feel a slight drying effect when applied on your skin, that’s why it’s recommended to follow up with a oil-free moisturizer afterwards.
+At first, when The Ordinary niacinamide serum is applied on the skin it feels soothing, (just like hyaluronic acid) and spreads evenly, but tends to make your skin feel a little-dry after it’s absorbed — due to the fact niacinamide is best suitable for individuals with oily and acne prone skin as it literally regulates sebum (oil) and shrink large visible pores, by so doing, you may feel a slight drying effect when applied on your skin, that’s why it’s recommended to follow up with an oil-free moisturizer afterwards.
 (I recommend CeraVe moisturizing lotion).

 Therefore, to counteract the slight drying effect i ensure to apply CeraVe moisturizing lotion (because it’s oil-free and contains hyaluronic acid + ceramides and peptides).
 Sometimes I also apply hyaluronic acid serum instead.